Advent

 What Is Advent?

 Advent is a season of preparation for the celebration of Christmas.
-It starts four Sundays before Christmas.
-The focus of this season is both the incarnation of the Christ child in Bethlehem and being alert and ready for the coming of Christ.
+It starts four Sundays before Christmas and has a dual focus.
+Firstly, it commemorates the incarnation of the Christ child in Bethlehem, reminding us of the miraculous birth that brought hope and salvation to the world.
+Secondly, Advent calls us to be alert and ready for the second coming of Christ, emphasizing the importance of spiritual readiness and anticipation.

-The liturgical color for Advent is purple.
-This signifies that we are getting our hearts ready for the celebration of Christmas.
-The only exception is that the color for the third Sunday of Advent, also known as Gaudete Sunday, is rose.
-This color indicates the joy of being halfway through the season.
+The liturgical color for Advent is purple, symbolizing the penitential nature of the season and our preparation for the celebration of Christmas.
+However, on the third Sunday of Advent, also known as Gaudete Sunday, the color changes to rose.
+This change signifies the joy and anticipation as we reach the midpoint of the season.

 Advent Traditions